| Pro-people Media (English) Empowering Rural People through

 produce program and they make rules and regulations to operate it

+efficiently.
 Main features of the program are local news,

 views/debate on issues of local and national interests, interviews